techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_01/4 Files & Directories/opdracht.md

 ## Opdracht

+Exercise:

+- Find out your current working directory.
+- Make a listing of all files and directories in your home directory.
+- Within your home directory, create a new directory named ‘techgrounds’.
+- Within the techgrounds directory, create a file containing some text.
+- Move around your directory tree using both absolute and relative paths.

 ### Gebruikte bronnen

 [How to Create a Folder in Ubuntu Command Line](https://learnubuntu.com/create-folder/)

 [How to Delete (Directories) Folders in Ubuntu Command Line](https://learnubuntu.com/delete-folders/)

 ### Ervaren problemen